Lakshmipathi/dduper/README.md

 `dduper --device /dev/sda1 --files /mnt/f1 /mnt/f2`

-By default dduper uses `fideduperange` call and asks kernel to verify given regions and perform dedupe whenever required.
+This mode is 100% safe, as it uses the `fideduperange` call, which asks the kernel to verify given regions byte-by-byte, and only perform dedupe when they match.

 Dedupe Files Faster (fast mode):
 --------------------------------

 dduper also has `--fast-mode` option, which tells kernel to skip verifying stage and invoke clone directly.
 This mode is faster since file contents are never read. dduper relies on file csum maintained by btrfs csum-tree.